-If the event includes an opening- and/or closing ceremony, gala event etc. ENLI recommends that the company contact the organiser to ensure that the activities does not contain elements of entertainment.
+If the event includes an opening- and/or closing ceremony, gala event etc. ENLI recommends that the company contact the organiser to ensure that the activities does not contain elements of entertainment, free bar etc.

 For further information, please refer to Sec.
 13.09 in the Guidance to the Promotion Code.